Biaxial tensile testing: Strip biaxial configuration

 A strip biaxial test is a test configuration where the stretch of one direction is confined, namely there is a zero displacement applied on that direction.
 The components of the C tensor become $C_{11}=\lambda^2$, $C_{22}=1$ and $C_{33}=\frac{1}{\lambda^2}$.
 It is worth nothing that even if there is no displacement along the direction 2, the stress is different from zero and it is dependent on the stretch applied on the orthogonal direction, as stated in the following equations:

 The Cauchy stress in the two directions is:

 The strip biaxial test has been used in different applications, such as the prediction of the behaviour of orthotropic materials under a uniaxial tensile stress, delamination problems, and failure analysis.

 FEM analysis

 Finite Element Methods (FEM) are sometimes used to obtain the material parameters.

 The procedure consists of reproducing the experimental test and obtain the same stress-stretch behaviour; to do so, an iterative procedure is needed to calibrate the constitutive parameters.
+Nevertheless, the cracking behavior of a cruciform specimen under mixed mode loading can be determined using FEA.
+Franc2d program is used to calculate the stress intensity factor (SIF) for such specimens using the linear elastic fracture mechanics approach.
 This kind of approach has been demonstrated to be effective to obtain the stress-stretch relationship for a wide class of hyperelastic material models (Ogden, Neo-Hooke, Yeoh, and Mooney-Rivlin).